killakalle/8anu_Exploration/Capstone_Report.md

 Name: rating, dtype: float64
 ```

-### OK - Algorithms and Techniques
+### Algorithms and Techniques

 Our problem is a _Collaborative Filtering_ problem.
 As such, this problem lends itself to exploring data with **K-Means** algorithm and try to find natural clusters of climbers.
 Our main parameter for K-Means is the number of clusters.

 The _Silhouette Score_ is a suitable way to find out the number of clusters we should aim for using K-Means.
 Through K-Means we hope to achieve a clustering of climbers based on their similarity.
 Climbers within the same cluster should then have a high probability of giving high ratings to the same routes.

-### OK - Benchmark
+### Benchmark

 As a benchmark we'll use a __random recommender__, i.e. for a given user, any route will be given a random rating from 1, 2 or 3 stars.
 This will be our quantitative measurement to compare against.
-Results for this benchmark (RMSE) will be obtained during implementation as data pre-processing is required.
+Results for this benchmark (RMSE) will be obtained during implementation as data pre-processing is required before.
 For a __qualitative benchmark__, we'll compare results to the recommendations by climbing magazine _klettern.de_.

 ## III.
 Methodology

-### OK - Data Preprocessing
+### Data Preprocessing

 As a first preprocessing step we'll remove all entries where `sector_id == 0`.
-We have established earlier, that here the actual sector is not known, thus the entrie is not usable.
+We have established earlier, that here the actual sector is not known, thus the entry is not usable.

 Now we'll have to tackle route name consolidation.
 As identified earlier during _Data Exploration_ there are many duplicate routes.
 Since route names are per sector, we can reduce processing amount by consolidating route names within each sector.